Editor’s Note: This page has been retired and is no longer being updated.

 States volunteer to participate in TOPOFF; two are chosen for each cycle.

-The exercise features a bioterrorism attack in Denver, Colorado, a chemical warfare attack in Portsmouth, New Hampshire, and other activities in Washington, DC.
+The exercise features a bioterrorism attack in Denver, a chemical warfare attack in Portsmouth, New Hampshire, and other activities in Washington.

 In New Hampshire, a mix of garlic and Gatorade is substituted for a bomb armed with mustard gas.